 - Some medications can slow down the body’s natural capacity to control body temperature, so ask their doctor if any of the medications they take could cause this side effect and what they should do to avoid problems.

 - Take it slow.
 The faster you move, the faster your body heats up.
 Any outdoor activities should be planned for early morning when it is cooler.
 When going out, wear hats and light-colored clothing, preferably made of a cool fabric, such as cotton.
 Avoid direct sun as much as possible and use sunscreen with an SPF of 30+.
 Even when it seems to be a cloudy day, the UV rays are coming through.

 Dehydration can cause dry, sticky mouth, thirst, irritability or confusion, few or no tears when crying, lack of sweating and urination (urine that is produced will be dark yellow or amber), sunken eyes, shriveled and dry skin that lacks elasticity, low blood pressure, rapid heartbeat and breathing, dizziness or lightheadedness, or headaches.

 Heat exhaustion symptoms to be aware of include mild nausea, lightheadedness, vomiting, clammy or cold hands, and excessive sweating.

 Heat stroke can be deadly and symptoms include fainting, irregular pulse, body temperature above 104 degrees F, hot and dry flushed skin, mental confusion, ill-temperament, or staggering.

-Take your aging parent, relative or neighbor to the nearest hospital emergency room or call 911 immediately if these symptoms are evident as they will need medical attention.
+Take your aging parent, relative or neighbor to the nearest hospital emergency room or call 911 immediately if these symptoms appear because they will need medical attention.
 If in doubt, err on the side of caution!

-It is possible to keep our Golden Oldies safe and healthy this summer by being aware and involved in their lives.
+It is possible to keep older adults safe and healthy this summer by being aware and involved in their lives.
 Attentive visits will go a long way in preventing heat-related health issues.